A subset of the Consensus Algorithm that dictates when a work done by a blockchain can be considered irreversible.

 Finality has a number of useful use-cases:

-- When two blockchains send messages to one another (see Bridges and Cross Chain Messaging), assuming they trust each other’s Consensus Algorithm and finality, they can consider the message as “sent and not reversible”, and act upon it.
+- When two blockchains send messages to one another (see Bridges And Cross-Chain Messaging), assuming they trust each other’s Consensus Algorithm and finality, they can consider the message as “sent and not reversible”, and act upon it.

 - Centralized exchanges can use it to settle user deposits.